asmitvedant/earnguard-ai-adaptive-insurance/README.md

 - **Computationally efficient** – focuses power where risk is real.
 - **Pinpoint accuracy** – can detect flooding on a specific street corner.
 - **Scalable** – covers entire cities without explosion of cells.
-- **No other team will think of this** – guaranteed differentiation.
+- **This gives us a clear edge in precision and scalability** – guaranteed differentiation.